NBKelly/netrunner-prizes/README.md

   * The Price
 * Art by Martin J Heade is in the public domain
 * Art by John La Farge is in the public domain

+* Byte! - courtesy of NSG, art by Cat Shen